Chicago Theatre Review

 A gracious, welcoming, all-knowing and all-telling character named Ms. Divine is our hostess for this tribute.
 Through her we learn that Dionne was a child of the Chicago Projects and that she began her career as part of the Gospel group, The Drinkard Singers.
 Then, with her family, she started singing backup for other singers.
 That famously musical family consisted of her talented mother Lee, her Aunt Cissy and her younger sister Dee Dee.
 We also discover that Dionne’s related to the superstar and mega-talented, Whitney Houston, and that she was friends with several other singing stars, including Diana Ross and Gladys Knight.
 The audience catches a glimpse of the group’s musical relationship with other singing sensations, such as the Drifters, and eventually learn how Dionne was “discovered” by the composing team of Burt Bacharach and Hal David.
 Even Barry Manilow played an important role in reviving the diva’s career, just when things were looking bleak.

 However, despite all the biographical material presented, much of it simply narrated by Ms. Divine, it’s the wonderful music that, as always, takes centerstage.
-Besides, the title tune, the cast impresses with famous Dionne Warwick hits make1like “Anyone Who Had a Heart,” “Always Something There to Remind Me,” “I Say a Little Prayer,” “Do You Know the Way to San Jose?” and the splashy Act I finale, “Walk on By.”
+Besides, the title tune, the cast impresses with famous Dionne Warwick hits like “Anyone Who Had a Heart,” “Always Something There to Remind Me,” “I Say a Little Prayer,” “Do You Know the Way to San Jose?” and the splashy Act I finale, “Walk on By.”
 The second half of the revue’s highlighted by “Trains and Boats and Planes,” “You’ll Never Get to Heaven If You Break My Heart,” “Then Came You,” “I’ll Never Love This Way Again,” “This Girl’s in Love With You,” “I’ll Never Fall in Love Again,” “Alfie” and a heartfelt, full company rendition of “That’s What Friends Are For.”
 The quietly melancholy “Theme From ‘Valley of the Dolls’” features a lovely dream ballet that captures the loneliness of the film.

 The production is directed and choreographed with class and style by BET’s multitalented Renaissance man, Reuben Echoles.
 He brings passion and poetry-in-motion to this show, infusing the musical numbers with synchronized movement and dance steps that add so much.
 Mr. Echoles is also responsible for the beautiful wig and costume design, which are elegant, upscale and breathtaking.
 Every outfit is perfectly tailored to each actor and provides that extra special sparkle that’s become the signature look of the Black Ensemble Theater.
 Robert Reddrick once again artfully directs this cast musically, while also playing and conducting his topnotch, seven-member instrumental combo perched high above the performers.